MicrosoftDocs/cpp-docs/docs/data/oledb/creating-a-consumer-without-using-a-wizard.md

 To add OLE DB consumer support without using the ATL OLE DB Consumer Wizard:

-- In your Stdafx.h file, append the following `#include` statements:
+- In your pch.h file, append the following `#include` statements:

     ```cpp
     #include <atlbase.h>